Chadia Rodríguez: Biography

 Rodríguez was born in Almería, Spain, to Moroccan parents.
 She grew up in Turin where she began playing in a Juventus women's youth team, before abandoning the sport due to a serious injury.

-She moved to Milan where she worked as a nude model and then dedicated herself completely to music, starting to write her first lyrics.
-She was noticed by the producer Big Fish who signed her to Doner Music, a record label co-founded with Jake La Furia of Club Dogo.
+She moved to Milan where she worked as a nude model and then dedicated herself completely to music, starting to write her first songs.
+She was later noticed by the producer Big Fish who signed her to Doner Music, a record label co-founded with Jake La Furia of Club Dogo.

-She was noticed by Sony Music thanks to her first song Dale and signed with the record company in June 2018.
+She was noticed by Sony Music thanks to her first song "Dale" and signed with the record company in June 2018.
 In the same year she became the first woman to appear on the cover of a rap playlist on the Spotify streaming service.
-Her career continues with White Smoke and Bitch 2.0 which gain popularity on streaming platforms; the first, in particular, is certified gold by the Italian Music Industry Federation with over 25,000 copies sold nationally.
-Her first EP, Avere 20 anni, contains all of her songs published up to then together with an unreleased song, “Sarebbe comodo”.
-On March 15, 2019 she participated as a headliner at MI AMI XXX, at District 272 in Milan.
+The following singles, "Fumo Bianco" and "Bitch 2.0", made her gain popularity throughout the entire country of Italy, the former being certified gold by FIMI, the Italian Music Industry Federation, with over 25,000 copies sold nationally.
+Her first EP, Avere 20 anni, was released on January 11, 2019, containing all of the previously released singles, along with "Sarebbe Comodo".
+On March 15, 2019 she headlined at the "MI AMI XXX" music festival, hosted at District 272 in Milan.

-In May 2019, she performed on Manuel Agnelli's show Ossigeno while on 31 January 2020 the single La voci di Chadia was published, strongly inspired by the Netflix television series Narcos.
+In May 2019, she performed on Manuel Agnelli's show Ossigeno while on 31 January 2020 the single "La Voce di Chadia" was released, strongly inspired by the american drama television series Narcos.

-On 8 March 2020, she announced the collaboration with Federica Carta, Bella Cosi, which should have been released on March 27; however the song's release was postponed due to the coronavirus pandemic.
-On May 22, 2020, a video of one of the girls who were victims of cyberbullying and body shaming was finally published by spreading on her Instagram profile; the song was later certified gold.
+On 8 March 2020, she announced the collaboration with Federica Carta, "Bella Cosi", which was slated to be released on March 27th, 2020; however the song's release was postponed due to the Coronavirus pandemic.
+The song was released on May 22nd, and was later certified gold.

-In June 2020, the Italian magazine Billboard dedicated the cover of the monthly magazine to her and she was the protagonist of an episode of the MTV program YO!
+In June 2020, she was featured on the cover of the Italian edition of Billboard and was also the featured on an episode of the MTV program YO!
 MTV Raps.

-On 20 October 2020, she was the protagonist of an episode of the program Giovani e famosi on Rai 2.
-In 2022, she hosted the sex education program Sex, Lies & Chadia on Discovery+ and publishes the book Sex, Lies & Chadia.
-Il mio libero manuale di educazione al piacere for the publisher Baldini & Castoldi.
+On 20 October 2020, she was featured on an episode of the program Giovani e famosi on Rai 2.
+In 2022, she hosted the sex education program Sex, Lies & Chadia on Discovery+ and published the omonym book Sex, Lies & Chadia.
+Il mio libero manuale di educazione al piacere with the publishing house Baldini & Castoldi.